Bleak House MCQs

 B. Implacable November weather.

-The implacable November weather sets the novel’s gloomy tone.
-It immediately establishes the atmosphere of decay and stagnation.
+The implacable November weather sets the novel’s gloomy tone, reflecting the stagnant Court of Chancery.

 2. What large creature might one expect to meet waddling up Holborn Hill due to the weather?